mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 Thi furrowed hae brow, and Melna was surprised.

-"I go to a big room where all the provinces of the world discuss things, and I represent the people who live here.
-In that room, a few days ago, I was accused of hoarding food, and I had to give away some of my province's food.
+"It means I travel to a big room where all the provinces of the world discuss things, and I represent the people who live here.
+In that room, a few days ago, I was accused of hoarding food, and I had to give away some of my province's grain.
 A lot of people aren't happy about that, so we must keep a low profile to avoid danger.
 That means we have to stick together and stay out of trouble.
 You understand?"

 Thi nodded back.